Ezlob/HackUSU-2022-mipspy/README.md

 MIPSPY aims to simplyfy the running, debugging, and creation of simple mips scripts using a lightweight terminal design, rather than a burdensome IDE like some other clients do.

+## FEATURES

+### TERMINAL BASED GUI
+While it may not be the prettiest design, or the most user intuitive, having a lightweight debugger that can be easily used alongside your favorite editors and IDE's is the perfect choice.
+Much better than those clunky windows based solutions like mars.

+The ease of use of simple commands and clear instructions will speed up any mips project you'd need.

+### SAVE STATES
+We took one of the best parts of video game emulation and brought it into our debugger.
+Simply save your postion by creating a checkpoint, and load it back when you start to debug again!
+You can even save multiple to juggle between scenarios.

+### Simple breakpoints, labels, and memory viewing
+No opening a window, or searching google for how to's, just type br and you're good to go!

+We've also simplified the PC to match up directly with each command, so now you know that PC 3 is always line 3.

 ## *DESIGNING PROCESS*